vikas12585/notes-app/README.md

 # notes-app
-this is a notes app where we write anything in that notes Author-Vikash Patel
+this is a notes app where we write anything in that notes.
+Author-Vikash Patel